 What is Humber Zero?

-Humber Zero is a plan to reduce carbon emissions and create a low carbon future for the Humber’s industry.
+Humber Zero is a project to reduce carbon emissions and create a low carbon future for the Humber’s industry.

 Humber Zero incorporates a cluster of energy-intensive industries that lie 1km from the coastline on the south bank of the River Humber.
-Close to offshore gas storage fields and sitting along a key pipeline route identified by National Grid to connect and decarbonise other key industry in the southern Humber; it is an ideal gateway project for large-scale decarbonisation in the wider Humber region.
+Close to offshore gas storage fields and sitting along a key pipeline route identified by National Grid to connect and decarbonise other key industry in the southern Humber, it is an ideal gateway project for large-scale decarbonisation in the wider region.
 The UK has committed to reducing carbon emissions to net zero by 2050.
 This can only be achieved by decarbonising existing industry effectively.
-Energy intensive industries account for over 20% of the Humber’s economy and 1 in 10 jobs.
-Humber Zero is a plan with immediate impact for reduced emissions, whilst preserving jobs in these critical industries and maintaining the Humber’s role as an industrial hub.
+Energy intensive industries account for more than 20% of the Humber’s economy and 1 in 10 jobs.
+Humber Zero is a project with immediate impact for reduced emissions, whilst preserving jobs in these critical industries and maintaining the Humber’s role as an industrial hub.

 Humber Zero is lead by three large-scale investment partners with internal operating experience.

 Global energy and commodities company